Diving in the Canary Islands

 This difference is enough to restrict coral growth in the Canaries yet the diving conditions can be very similar, with good water clarity for most of the year in both areas.
 The Canary Islands have a range of colourful fish including Parrotfish, wrasse, damselfish, glass-eyes and more, and if the Canary Islands lack the variety of Egypt, there are still many species common to both areas, including lizardfish, goatfish, pufferfish, barracudas and moray eels.

 More of interest to divers, is that the volcanic seabed has many dramatic rock formations that can be a major attraction to diving in the Canaries.
 The volcanic rock has been eroded in many of our dive sites to create caves, swim-throughs and spectacular underwater arches.
 And if you like the dark it is easier to organise a night dive in the Canaries, as they are not hindered by 'Security Restrictions'.

 If you are bringing your camera to take underwater photos then there are plenty of colourful subjects, such as cleaner shrimps, tiger morays, glasseyes, parrotfish, damselfish and wrasse.
-Browse through some of the photos in our gallery of photos from the El Cabrón Marine Reserve and you may be surprised by the variety and colours you find here.
+Watch the video below of just one dive in Gran Canaria and you will get a good idea of the variety and colours of the marine life here.

-The Canaries are also a great place to see bigger species, such as angel sharks and
+The Canaries are also a great place to see bigger species, such as angel sharks and rays.

 ray) and occasional visits from rough-tailed, and bull rays, manta rays (in autumn) and

 Finally, if you are into wreck diving rather than reef, then Las Palmas in Gran Canaria has one of the best collections of diveable wrecks in the Atlantic.
 "The wrecks here are bigger and better than most Red Sea wrecks" is what one photo-journalist said when he did his first dive on the Arona outside Las Palmas.